jdaw1/chart_markers/Documentation/ChartMarkers_Code.md

 <nobr><span class="markerID">CNY</span>&nbsp;![CNY](../ChartMarkers/CNY.svg),</nobr>
 <nobr><span class="markerID">PKR</span>&nbsp;![PKR](../ChartMarkers/PKR.svg),</nobr> and
 <nobr><span class="markerID">DZD</span>&nbsp;![DZD](../ChartMarkers/DZD.svg)</nobr> sit neatly on the line.
-To help with this, for the relevant markers only, the JSON has an item `viewBoxTight`.
+To help with this, for the relevant markers only, the [JSON](../ChartMarkers.json) has an item `viewBoxTight`.
-Obviously this &lsquo;`viewBox`&rsquo; should not be used for the chart markers as chart markers, instead only for when a tight box is required, as might be true if these are being used as text-like items, _&agrave;&nbsp;la_ CSS <code>display:&nbsp;inline-block;</code>.
+Obviously this &lsquo;`viewBox`&rsquo; variant should not be used for the chart markers as chart markers.
+Instead it is for when these are being used as text-like items, _&agrave;&nbsp;la_ CSS <code style="white-space: nowrap;">display:&nbsp;inline-block;</code>, for which an optical-centre-ignoring tight box might be appropriate.

 ## <a name="precision"></a>Precision ##